Nanahughmilleria: Description

-Like the other adelophthalmid eurypterids, Nanahughmilleria was a comparatively small eurypterid.
+Like other adelophthalmoid eurypterids, Nanahughmilleria was a comparatively small eurypterid.
 The largest species confidently assigned to the genus, N. norvegica, only reached 10 cm (3.9 in), while the smallest one, N. clarkei, did not exceed 4 cm (1.6 in).
 Although N. lanceolata reached 16 cm (6.3 in), this species is probably not an adelophthalmid, but an eurypteroid.
 Other species such as N. notosibirica reached 9 cm (3.5 in) in length, while N. pygmaea had a total length of 8 cm (3.1 in).

 Nanahughmilleria had long and narrow reniform (bean-shaped) eyes placed in an intramarginal (occurring within the margin) position.
 The streamlined form of its body indicates that Nanahughmilleria was an active swimmer adapted to swim crosscurrent.
 It had epimera (lateral "extensions" of the segment) present in the seventh segment, separating the preabdomen (body segments 1 to 7) from the postabodmen (segments 8 to 12).
 The genital spatulae, a long, flat piece in the genital aperture, was very short.
 The walking legs (first to fifth appendages) of Nanahughmilleria were probably of Hughmilleria-type, that is, with a pair of spines in each podomere (leg segment).
 The paddle of the swimming leg was relatively wide.
-As in the other adelophthalmids, the telson was lanceolate and not very expanded.
+As in the other adelophthalmoids, the telson was lanceolate and not very expanded.

-Nanahughmilleria is only distinguished from the more derived members of Adelophthalmidae in the shorter and smaller spatulae and in the increased spinosity in the appendages.
+Nanahughmilleria is only distinguished from the more derived members of Adelophthalmoidea in the shorter and smaller spatulae and in the increased spinosity in the appendages.